-This getting started guide is intended to help you quickly learn the fundamentals of Terraform and the Azure Provider.
+This getting started track is intended to help you quickly learn the fundamentals of Terraform and the Azure Provider.
 After completing the tutorial, you'll know how to author a basic Terraform configuration for Azure.

 There are two different but closely related topics covered here: How to use Terraform, and how to use the Azure Provider.